qais-yousef/sched-analyzer/README.md

 This is a personal pet project and not affiliated with any employer or organization.

-It is a demonstration of how BPF can be used to extract data and store them in a manner suitable for post-processing later via pandas or similar libraries.
+sched-analyzer connects to various points in the kernel to extract internal info and produce either perfetto events (default) or store info in csv file.

-It hasn't been tested for robustness or verified intensively.
-I am particularly worried whether events can be dropped when collecting them via the BPF program.
+Both options enable easy integration with python for usage with libraries like pandas for more sophisticated post-processing option.

-Each event is processed in its own thread to ensure each ringbuffer is emptied in parallel and reduce the chance of overflowing any buffer.
+Each event recorded by sched-analyzer is processed in its own thread to ensure each BPF ringbuffer is emptied in parallel and reduce the chance of overflowing any of them and potentially lose data.

 Since we peek inside kernel internals which are not ABI, there's no guarantee this will work on every kernel.
 Or won't silently fail if for instance some